 You can get contraception and condoms free from:

 - Sexual health clinics (these offer contraception and STI testing services) - find Sexual Health Clinics in Oxfordshire

 - Some pharmacies (look for the Safety C-Card poster)

-- Other locations - ask a family worker, youth worker, student services, or look for posters
+- Other locations - ask a family worker, youth worker, student services

 In Oxfordshire, there are lots of people who have been trained to give confidential, honest and practical information to young people about sex, consent, contraceptive choices, STIs and more.
 This is called the Safety Card or Safety C-Card scheme.